MBrozhko34/BlueLegion-server/README.md

 This repository uses the libaries from https://github.com/TooTallNate/Java-WebSocket to implement a GameServer class for my team project game, Blue Legion.

-Blue Legion is an online, turn based PvP multiplayer game which involves players selecting cards per turn in order to beat the opponent.
+## General info
+Blue Legion is a turn based online multiplayer card game incorporating a variety of animations and other features.
+This is the the finished version.
+Within this repository you will find the source code for the client aswell as an executable jar file to run.

+See downloads for current versions as jar files: https://github.com/Xakep1101/BlueLegion-Client/tree/main/downloads

 The underlying classes are implemented `java.nio`, which allows for a non-blocking event-driven model (similar to the